c0ban/c0ban/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of c0ban.
+This directory contains data-driven tests for various aspects of Bitcoin.

 License
 --------